 Some of these applications remained small even after some time, like Vine.
 The Vine's most important feature is an ability to make short, six seconds movies and to post these videos into almost all social networks.
 The time showed how brilliant the idea of this app was, however, the creators decided not to add any functionality but, left it as it was - an MVP.

 Launching a Minimum Viable Product, you allow your users to test an absolutely new idea, get used to it and love it.
 Even if your new project is packed with lots and lots of fantastic, but unnecessary features, no one would like it and use it.
 Your task is to create a product with an intuitive Interface and functionality, which can be used immediately, without long manual study, because nowadays people simply don't do that.
-Moreover, you give your customers an opportunity to participate in an MVP software development.
+Moreover, you give your customers an opportunity to participate in development flow answering the question how to build a minimum viable product.
 Users can leave comments and feedbacks about their experience with your app, telling what functionality they would like you to add into your product.

 MVP benefits for developers